amontgom/Practical_Machine_Learning_Course_Project/MachineLearningProjectCode.md

 * E: throwing the hips to the front

 Class A is the correct version of the exercise, while the other 4 are common mistakes.
-Three models, Decision Trees, Randoms Forests, and Neural Network, will be utilized, and will be evaluated based on maximizing accuracy/minimizing out-of-sample error.
+Three models, Decision Trees, Randoms Forests, and Neural Network will be utilized, and will be evaluated based on maximizing accuracy/minimizing out-of-sample error.
 All other variables not removed by cleaning will be used for prediction.

 ###Cross-validation
 Cross-validation will be performed by separating the train data set into two parts: trainTrain (60%) and trainTest (40%).
 Our models will be fitted on the trainTrain data, and tested on the trainTest data.
 Once the most accurate model is found, it will be tested on the original test data set.